Hannah-Sten/TeXiFy-IDEA/README.md

 No idea where to start?
 Have a look at the [installation instructions](#installation-instructions).
 Otherwise, take a look at the [tips](#tips) instead.

 Create the most beautiful LaTeX documents with the user friendliness of the IntelliJ platform.
 This plugin adds the tools to make creating LaTeX documents a breeze.
-We are currently doing our best to develop the plugin
+We are currently doing our best to develop the plugin.

 ## Feedback and support
 You can share new ideas/feature requests/bugs/calls for help in multiple ways: